Skip to main content

 © visitBerlin, Foto: Dagmar Schwelle

-You can sit comfortably on benches with backrests, but also at tables, and then there is a lush lawn for you to spread out with prams, blankets and picnic baskets.
+You can sit comfortably on benches with backrests, but also at tables and there is also a large lawn where you can spread out with your pram, blankets and picnic basket.
+The open-air cinema is showing Like A Complete Unknown, a captivating drama.
+The cult hit Dirty Dancing also promises an exuberant atmosphere - but watch out for the lifting figure.

 Tip 3: Freiluftkino Hasenheide